Homemade Cherry Bread Recipe

 Add the wet ingredients to the dry ingredients and mix just until combined.
 It’s okay if the batter is a little lumpy.

 Fold in the cherries and pour the batter into the prepared pan.
-Sprinkle the topping over the top and bake the bread for about an hour.
+Sprinkle the topping over the top and bake the bread until done.

 Leave the bread in the pan until it’s cooled, and then turn it out onto a wire rack to finish cooling.